In this comprehensive guide, I rank the best First and Business Class products flying direct to Singapore from eight Australian cities.

-I excluded low-cost carriers such as Jetstar and Scoot.
+I have excluded low-cost carriers such as Jetstar and Scoot.

-And I only analysed First and Business Class redemptions, as they generally offer the most per-point value.
+And I’ve only analysed First and Business Class redemptions, as they generally offer the most per-point value.

 Whilst Premium Economy redemptions could offer good value to some travellers, I generally believe that these redemptions are best saved up for longer flights to Europe and North America.

-Finally, I’ve focussed on redemptions through the four most accessible frequent flyer programs in Australia – Qantas, Velocity, KrisFlyer and Asia Miles.
-However, you can also find good value in buying American Airlines miles for travel on Qantas and United miles for travel on Singapore Airlines (although award space is quite restricted to the latter)
+Finally, I’ve focussed on redemptions through the four most accessible frequent flyer programs in Australia—Qantas, Velocity, KrisFlyer and Asia Miles.
+However, you can also find good value in buying American Airlines miles for travel on Qantas.

 All redemption pricing in this guide is for one-way travel.

-Here are the rankings for First Class, which is only available from the big East Coast airports of Sydney, Melbourne and Brisbane (as well as Canberra from May 2018).
+Here are the rankings for First Class, which is only available from the big East Coast airports of Sydney, Melbourne and Brisbane, as well as Canberra.

-Singapore’s flag carrier has a luxurious product in its First Class Suites flying on the A380, which is a regular fixture from Sydney and sometimes (though decreasingly) put on its Melbourne services.
+Singapore’s flag carrier has a luxurious product in its Suites Class flying on the A380, now flying from Sydney and from Melbourne in the future.